codesynthesis-com/odb/libodb-qt/README.md

 This package contains the Qt ODB profile library.
 The Qt profile provides support for persisting Qt smart pointers, containers, and value types.
-Note that both Qt5 and Qt6 are supported.
+Note that only Qt6 is supported.